 The University of Iowa Distinguished Alumni Awards

-This fall, five groundbreaking graduates will join the long list of Hawkeye luminaries who have received the University of Iowa's highest alumni honor.
+This fall, eight outstanding Hawkeyes will join the long list of luminaries who have received the University of Iowa's highest alumni honor.
 Since 1963, the UI has recognized its world-changing graduates with the Distinguished Alumni Awards.

-From leaders in health care to experts in business and astrophysics, this year's recipients continue the tradition of Hawkeye excellence.
-Meet the class of 2022, which will be honored in a Homecoming week ceremony Oct.
-28.
+From health care innovators to world-renowned researchers, this year's recipients continue the tradition of Hawkeye excellence.

 Faculty Award